-Elon Musk doesn’t really fancy Apple’s chances of transforming the Tesla car.
-In 2014, Apple began hiring fired Tesla employees to begin their car-making adventure, known as “Project Titan.”
+Elon Musk doesn’t fancy Apple’s chances of transforming the Tesla car.
+In 2014, Apple began hiring fired Tesla employees to start their car-making adventure, known as “Project Titan.”
 When asked about Apple’s hiring initiatives, Musk stated, “Important engineers?
 They have hired people we’ve fired.
 We always jokingly call Apple the ‘Tesla Graveyard.’
 If you don’t make it at Tesla, you go work at Apple.
 I’m not kidding.”

 Musk seemingly touted the phrase “Tesla Graveyard” for Apple’s desire to hire those former Tesla workers.
 As time progressed, leadership conflicts, employee strife, and other problems made the project difficult to manage.

 Musk feels that building a car is totally different than building an iPhone or watch, which is true.
-However, the right prep and actions can make the biggest difference, and many companies have evolved to some degree of success.
+However, the right prep and actions can make the most significant difference, and many companies have evolved to some degree of success.
 In any case, Apple supposedly laid off thousands of employees working on the project.

 In 2018, rumors surfaced that Apple halted their efforts on self-driving cars.
 Apple CEO Tim Cook stated that Apple was working on autonomous driving technology, meaning the car building project got scrapped.
 Self-driving technology for car manufacturers was in the works.
 Currently, there is the potential that Apple is back in action with its car creation project as Tim Cook hinted in April of 2021.